absoludity/blog/content/post/kubeapps-on-tkg-management-cluster.md

 This is part two of a series detailing the steps required to run [Kubeapps](https://kubeapps.com) on a [VMware TKG](https://tanzu.vmware.com/kubernetes-grid) management cluster (on AWS) configured to allow users to deploy applications to multiple workload clusters, using the new multicluster support in Kubeapps.
 Though details will differ, a similar configuration works on other non-TKG multicluster setups as well.

 The first post described [setting up your VMware TKG management cluster with two OpenIDConnect-enabled workload clusters]( {{< relref "tanzu-kubernetes-grid-tkg-first-experience" >}}).
 This post assumes you have your TKG environment setup as described there and focuses on the Kubeapps installation and configuration.
+The following video demos the result: {{< youtube id="pzVMZGTK0vU" >}}

 ## Prepare a Kubeapps configuration